miguelitoelgrande/ESP-SIP-Doorbell/README.md

 ### Hardware and Software Requirements
 - ESP8266 board (ESP-01, NodeMCU, Wemos D1, etc.)
+- or ESP32 board (e.g. a tiny ESP32-C3 SuperMini will do)
 - USB power or battery power supply
 - Adapter to connect to existing, physical door bell circuit (with AC tansformer)
 - Connect the Doorbell Button circuit between GPIO14 and GND.
 Will bring the ESP out of Light Sleep